Located in Iceland, Orca is the world's first large-scale carbon dioxide removal plant.

 Climeworks unveils the world's first commercial direct air capture plant

-Today Climeworks has launched the world’s first commercial direct air capture plant in Hinwil, Switzerland, which removes 900 tonnes of CO₂ from the atmosphere per year.
+Today Climeworks has launched the world’s first commercial direct air capture plant in Hinwil, Switzerland, which removes up to 900 tonnes of CO₂ from the atmosphere per year.
 The air-captured CO₂ is supplied to a nearby greenhouse to help grow vegetables.
 The plant is a historic step for negative emissions technology – earmarked by the Paris Agreement as being vital in the quest to limit a global temperature rise of 2 °C.

 Founded by engineers, Christoph Gebald and Jan Wurzbacher, Climeworks developed its technology to capture atmospheric CO₂ with a filter, using mainly low-grade heat as an energy source.
 In Hinwil the direct air capture plant has been installed on the roof of a waste recovery facility – operated by the municipal administration union KEZO – with its waste heat powering the Climeworks plant.

 During the Climeworks capture process, CO₂ is drawn into the collectors and captured on a highly selective filter material.
 Once the filter is saturated, the collectors are closed and the temperature is increased to around 100 °C, which releases the CO₂.
 The pure, air-captured CO₂ can then be sold to customers in key markets, including: commercial agriculture, food and beverage industries, the energy sector and the automotive industry.
 In Hinwil, Climeworks provides a continuous supply of CO₂ through an underground pipeline to a greenhouse 400m away, operated by Gebrüder Meier Primanatura AG, to assist with growing vegetables such as tomatoes and cucumbers.